hybridsjs/hybrids/docs/component-model/structure.md

 Use the `connect` method to attach event listeners, initialize property value (using key argument), and more.
 To clean up subscriptions, return a `disconnect` function, where you can remove attached listeners and other things.

-When you insert, remove, or relocate an element in the DOM tree, `connect` and `disconnect` is called synchronously (in the `connectedCallback` and `disconnectedCallback` callbacks of the Custom Elements API).
+When you insert, remove, or relocate an element in the DOM tree, `connect` and `disconnect` methods are called (by the `connectedCallback` and `disconnectedCallback` callbacks of the Custom Elements API).

 ```javascript
 import { define } from "hybrids";